-The FB2550 Instrument can be customized to support different manufacturer's software interfaces to peripheral devices.
+The FB2558 Instrument can be customized to support different manufacturer's software interfaces to peripheral devices.

-When the required data string protocol is not similar to one of the preconfigured outputs, the data output string must be programmed manually using the BUILD, TOKENS, AND WEIGHTS menus.
+When the required data string protocol is not like one of the preconfigured outputs, the data output string must be programmed manually using the BUILD, TOKENS, AND WEIGHTS menus.